 At this point the slide may be forgotten.
-In Game Two of the National League Championship Series, Matt Holliday of the St. Louis Cardinals slid hard into the San Francisco Giants' Marco Scutaro.
-The slide caused Scutaro's body to bend at an awkward angle and looked as if it may have hurt his right leg.
+In Game Two of the National League Championship Series, Matt Holliday of the St. Louis Cardinals slide hard into the San Francisco Giants' Marco Scutaro.
+The slide caused Scutaro's body to bend at an awkward angle and looked as if it may have hurt his right left.
 It turned out, Scutaro had injured his hip.
 He had tried to stay in the game but was eventually removed.
 All Scutaro did was come back from that injury, lead his team to yet another comeback and into the World Series, and earn the NLCS MVP.

 Standing in the rain with two outs in the ninth inning, the Giants so close to a return to the World Series, Scutaro threw his arms into the air and welcomed the down pour.
 He wasn't worried about a possible delay.
 He was simply enjoying the moment, as well he should.
 Scutaro was fantastic in the NLCS.
 He reached base an impressive 16 times says Tim Kawakami of the San Jose Mercury News.
 He collected 14 hits.
 He had a .500 batting average.
 He earned his moment of pure joy in the cold rain on a special night in San Francisco.